ZG4RBU/Archiver/README.md

 `extra > delay` > Delay per action

 `extra > headless` > Run chrome as background process.
-Enter True/false
+Enter true/false

+NOTE:
+When setting the headless option to true, it's essential to keep the Chrome browser window open and avoid minimizing it.
+If you need to multitask, we recommend resizing the browser window to one half of the screen for a seamless working experience.

 ## Usage
 Run `start.cmd` or run the command in terminal